-Navigation: Working with EventSentry > Managing Agents >
+Navigation: Working with EventSentry > Managing Agents

 Authentication

-Top Previous Next
+Scroll Prev Top Next More

-By default, when using the remote update, EventSentry connects to remote computers with the username you are currently logged on as.
+By default, when using the remote update, EventSentry connects to remote computers with the user name you are currently logged on as.
 This might prove difficult when you have to administer different domains and/or servers that require you to authenticate as a different user.

 If you would like EventSentry to use different credentials when connecting to remote machines then you can do one of the following:

-Specify a username/password per group
+Specify credentials per group

-Specify a username/password per machine
+Specify credentials per machine

 If you intend on monitoring the EventSentry agent status on computers in a group where you set Authentication, using the Heartbeat Agent, then please read this note.

-Server Authentication Specifying different Credentials per group
+group_auth_16 Specifying different Credentials per group

 clip0102